Last updated on 2026-04-08

 Program overview

 The Architectural and Building Technology (ABT) program at BCIT is a comprehensive two-year diploma program that emphasizes applied learning.
 This program is designed to equip students with both theoretical knowledge and practical skills necessary for careers in the design, development, construction, and building science sectors.
 Students benefit from industry-based faculty and gain job-ready competencies that are immediately applicable in the workforce.
-The program is structured to meet the high public expectations and dynamic nature of the construction industry, preparing graduates for rewarding careers where they can contribute to the creation of safe and efficient buildings.
+The program is structured to meet the high public expectations for building quality and safety, preparing graduates to excel in a dynamic industry that values innovation and efficiency.

-• Practicum Requirement: A brief industry-based work placement is mandatory for diploma completion.
+- A practicum course that includes a brief industry-based work placement, which is mandatory for diploma completion.

 Featured Experiences